Olusegun Obasanjo: Opposing Abacha: 1992–1995

 In March 1995, Obasanjo was in Denmark for a UN Summit on Social Development in Copenhagen.
 While there, he heard that Yar'Adua had been detained and that he would probably face the same fate if he returned to Nigeria.
-He nevertheless argued that he had done nothing wrong and thus agreed to return.
+He nevertheless argued that he had done nothing wrong and thus decided to return.
 Once at Lagos Airport, his passport was confiscated and the next day, police picked him up from his Ota home.
-The police accused Obasanjo of links to a coup against Abacha being plotted by Brigadier General Lawan Guadabe.
+The police accused Obasanjo of links to a coup against Abacha being plotted by Colonel Lawan Gwadabe.
 Obasanjo was moved between various detention centres, while former US President Carter personally contacted Abacha requesting Obasanjo's release.
 Obasanjo was then returned to Ota, where he was placed under house arrest for two months, during which time he was denied access to media, the telephone, or visitors.

-Another of those accused of being involved in the plot, Colonel Bello-Fadile, a military lawyer, had been tortured, during which he signed a statement that he had gone to Ota to inform Obasanjo about the coup as it was in preparation.
+Another of those accused of being involved in the plot, Colonel RSB Bello-Fadile, a military lawyer, had been tortured, during which he signed a statement that he had gone to Ota to inform Obasanjo about the coup as it was in preparation.
 This was used as evidence to charge Obasanjo with concealment of treason, a capital offense under Nigerian law.
 He was then taken to the State Security Interrogation Centre at Ikoyi.
 Abacha insisted that Obasanjo be tried before a military court, which took place on 19 June 1995.
-At the trial, Obasanjo denied that Bello-Fadile had ever met with him.
-Bello-Fadile also maintained that he had signed the statement implicating Obasanjo under duress, but the court rejected this retraction.
+At the trial, Obasanjo denied that RSB Bello-Fadile had ever met with him.
+RSB Bello-Fadile also maintained that he had signed the statement implicating Obasanjo under duress, but the court rejected this retraction.
 On 14 July, the court sentenced Obasanjo to 25 years in prison; Yar'Adua and fourteen others also accused of being part of the conspiracy were sentenced to death.
 Obasanjo later called it his "saddest day".
 After the US President Bill Clinton stated that his country would embargo Nigerian oil if these executions took place, Abacha commuted their sentences to imprisonment and reduced Obasanjo's sentence to 15 years.